coasys/flux/packages/components/docs/components/button.md

 ### Square <Badge type="info" text="boolean" />

-Use the squared property to make the button have be equal in height and width.
+Use the `square` property to make the button have be equal in height and width.

 <j-button square><j-icon name="trash"></j-icon></j-button>